ksnyder2452/cast/README.md

    * order_in_system is the Primary Key
 * Client State data is stored within the table current_state
 * Final Results data is stored within the table final_results
-* Every Client must include a cast.properties in the root folder containing the following values.
-See /Playwright_Demo/cast.properties for an example
+* Every .Net Client must include a cast.properties in the root folder containing the following values.
+See /Playwright_Demo/cast.properties as an example
    * rabbitmq_home
    * rabbitmq_port
    * reloadUUID
    * rabbitmq_user
    * rabbitmq_pwd
+* Every Java Client must include a config.properties in the ./resources/ folder.
+See /Playwright_Java_Demo/resources/config.properties as an example
 * Health Check will automatically delete old Queues if the RabbitMQ Controller exists on the same machine (under c:\program files\Rabbitmq Server\)
 * The File Storage Service is currently configured to receive inbound files from the frameworks
    * See Playwright_Demo/UnitTest.cs for an example (test results are sent to the File Storage Service)